 By the way: Homemade vegetable broth mixes make for great gifts on the fly or light presents for your host.

-You’ve probably been wondering – am I making a vegetable stock or vegetable broth?
+You may have been wondering: Is this a homemade vegetable broth or vegetable stock recipe?
 The average American grocery store doesn’t differentiate between the two product terms which can lead to confusion on the consumer end.
 The terms are also used rather interchangeably for both vegetable broth and stock recipes in everyday cooking.

 The difference boils down to this: Broth has salt, stock does not.
 If the end product is a soup (or similar dish) where the liquid is the key element at the end of preparation, then you’re making a broth.
 If you intend to turn the mix into a sauce or more elaborate soup, call it stock.
 In essence: It depends on what you’re cooking.

 Should I make a vegetable stock or broth?
-Decide on the fly
+Altering the recipe

-Something to consider: Are you not yet sure whether you will use your base mixture as a stock (e.g. as a vegetable base for a sauce) or as a broth (liquid base for soup)?
+Are you not yet sure whether you will use your base mixture as a stock (e.g. as a vegetable base for a sauce) or as a homemade vegetable broth (liquid base for soup)?
 Don’t worry – you can use the recipe for both.
 Simply add salt and stronger spices such as garlic to your vegetable sauce base.

 - Homemade Pesto: Healthy, Easy-to-make Recipe in just 5 Steps